10 Tips To Reduce Eye Strain From Screens During Online Classes

 3 min read

-If you're experiencing more headaches and backaches than you have before, you're probably one of the many people experiencing Computer Vision Syndrome (Digital Eye Strain).
-With the education model shifting online owing to the Covid-19 pandemic, students and teachers are spending longer hours in front of screens, and are increasingly experiencing symptoms like eye fatigue, dry eyes, headaches, back pain, and neck pain among others.
-In times like these, where being chained to a screen is commonplace, it becomes necessary to practice good screen habits.
+If you're experiencing more headaches and backaches than you have before, you're probably one of the many people experiencing Computer Vision Syndrome, also known as Digital Eye Strain.
+With the education model shifting online during the Covid-19 pandemic, students and teachers are spending longer hours in front of screens, and are increasingly experiencing symptoms like eye fatigue, dry and burning eyes, headaches, back pain, and neck pain among others.
+In times like these, where being chained to a screen is commonplace, it becomes necessary to practice healthy screen habits to protect your eyes and your overall well-being.

 Here are some tips to help you reduce eye strain during online classes: